 Best Vests of 2024

 For getting outdoors on cool fall and spring days, it’s hard to beat a vest.
-This simple layering piece adds warmth to your core and is cozy, packable, less bulky, and cheaper than a full jacket.
-But the vest market is varied, ranging from casual to...
+This simple layering piece adds warmth to your core and is cozy, compact, and cheaper than a full jacket.
+But, like all sectors of the clothing industry, vests are varied...

 Does Your Down Jacket Need a Hood?